learn-co-curriculum/dsc-phase-4-project-v3/README.md

   * Be sure to list the packages/libraries used to prepare the data, and why
 * Modeling: *what modeling package(s) did you use, which model(s) within the package(s), and what tuning steps did you take?*
   * For some projects there may be only one applicable package; you should still briefly explain why this was the appropriate choice
-  * For neural networks projects, be sure to describe your model architecture choices
 * Evaluation: *how well did your final model perform?*
   * Include one or more relevant metrics
   * Be sure to briefly describe your validation approach